The Mocking of Christ (Cimabue): Description

-It is the only known small-scale work of Cimabue to use the same techniques to display a crowd of figures that can be seen in other, larger-scale works, such as his frescoes at Assisi.
+It is the only known small-scale work by Cimabue to use the same techniques to depict a crowd of figures seen in other, larger-scale works, such as his frescoes at Assisi.
 The scene follows the biblical account in Matthew 27:27–30.
 Christ, in a red robe and blue cloak, is standing at the centre of the composition, with his eyes uncovered in the Byzantine style: in contemporary depictions from Northern Europe, he would be seated and blindfolded.
 He is impassive, with arms limp and a sorrowful expression, among a crowd of slightly shorter men who are angrily striking Christ with rods, a sheathed sword, or their bare hands; one appears to be reaching up to remove Christ's halo.
 To either side stands a person with a sheathed sword; buildings in the background in Byzantine reverse perspective frame the scene under a luminous gold sky.

 An infrared reflectogram has revealed Cimabue's underdrawing.
-Damage to the paint shows the panel was removed from the bottom left corner of a frame, and the edges have been evened-up with a dark border.
+Damage to the paint shows the panel was removed from the bottom left corner of a frame, and the edges have been evened up with a dark border.
 It is suspected that an original red border is underneath, like the two other surviving paintings from the diptych, which also show similar woodworm holes.
 With the other two panels, they appear to be three of a set of four panels, with the upper right panel missing.
 A reconstruction of an unusual eight-panel Florentine diptych of c.
 1320 by the Master of San Martino alla Palma suggests that the fourth panel would be a crowd scene of the Betrayal of Christ, while the four panels of a hypothesised second leaf would depict the Way to Calvary, the Crucifixion, the Entombment, and the Last Judgment.
 A similar Venetian diptych of c.
 1300 in the Virginia Museum of Fine Arts also has six Passion scenes, with the Virgin and Child and the Last Judgment.
 All seem to be associated with communities of Clarissan nuns in northern Italy.